 The behavior of eastern carpenter bees in nests is quite different from honey bees and bumble bees.
 Honey bee and bumble bee nests have one female that mates and lays eggs (the queen), with all the other worker females caring for the queen, the brood, and the nest.

-In social eastern carpenter bee nests, however, all female bees can mate and produce offspring, although it does seem that there is usually just one female (often referred to as the ‘primary female’) that produces young and forages to feed the offspring and the other female bees, while the other females care for and protect the nest4,5.
+In social eastern carpenter bee nests, however, all female bees can mate and produce offspring, although it does seem that there is usually just one female (often referred to as the ‘primary female’) that produces young and forages to feed the offspring and the other female bees, while the rest of the females care for and protect the nest4,5.

 The death of a ‘primary female’ will lead to supersedure – wherein a ’secondary female’ will take the place of the deceased ‘primary female’5.